cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 As the pods have dynamically assigned private IPs that can change at any time, it would be difficult to expose them to the outside world without telling the user what the updated host and port is.
 To resolve this, kubernetes provides *services*, an interface that sits in front of pods.
 Its job is to give a unique name that others can reference which it will allow traffic to be served by an available pod.
-If a new pod has generated or terminatin, the service will be aware of it, and direct traffic appropriately.
+If a new pod has generated or terminated, the service will be aware of it, and direct traffic appropriately.
 The port specified below should match what each application port it is listening on.

 1. Create Services for the *account* and *provider* services as internal services.

     ```
-    kubectl expose deployment/dep-account --type=ClusterIP --name=account-service --port=8080
+    kubectl expose deployment/dep-account --type=NodePort --name=account-service --port=8080
-    kubectl expose deployment/dep-provider --type=ClusterIP --name=provider-service --port=8081
+    kubectl expose deployment/dep-provider --type=NodePort --name=provider-service --port=8081
+    kubectl expose deployment/dep-cost --type=NodePort --name=cost-service --port=8082
     ```

-The services above were defined as "ClusterIP" which means that they are only exposed internally, and not available externally by default.
-As we are considering them backend microservices, this is a good default type to use.
+The services above are defined here as "NodePort", which means each service is provided a port 30000+ which makes them directly accessible externally.
+We could have also used the type "ClusterIP" which means that they would only be exposed internally, and not available externally by default.
+In configuring real microservices we may consider using this type instead.

-We will expose the last service externally using a service of type NodePort, which will assign it an external port number.

-1. Expose the last deployment using a NodePort

-    ```
-    kubectl expose deployment/dep-cost --type=NodePort --port=8082 --name=cost-service
-    ```

 1. Verify everything is running.